As the world population grows, so does the demand for sustainable development and eco-friendly solutions.

 As per the market rate, the price of the wooden cork sheet is Rs.
 650-700 for size 12x12x0.5 inch.
 The tensile strength of the cork sheet is 15-20 kg/cm2.

 9. Sheep’s Wool Insulation

 Unlike the commonly used fiberglass insulation or polyurethane spray foam, sheep’s wool is all-natural.
 This material doesn’t degrade nearly as quickly as other insulation materials & compared with some other insulators like cotton, sheep’s wool is more prevalent, regenerates faster, and can be harvested more easily.

 Currently, the market rate of sheep’s wool is Rs.450/kg in India.
 The rate may be varying depends on the wool, either it may be natural or washed.

 10. Reclaimed or Recycled Metal

-- Aluminum and steel are high energy consumed materials due to the energy required to produce them in mining, heating, shaping products, and transporting relatively heavy material.
+Aluminum and steel are highly energy-consumed materials due to the energy required to produce them in mining, heating, shaping products, and transporting relatively heavy materials.

 Benefits of Using Eco-Friendly Building Materials

 By keeping in mind the following benefits and importance, the use of Eco-friendly building materials has become vast in the construction industry: